Choosing a Linux Distro: Server Edition

 Philosophy & Support Model

-Is it backed by a corporation with paid enterprise support (useful for peace of mind, even at home) or a dedicated community?
+Is it backed by a corporation with paid enterprise support or a dedicated community?
 This influences development priorities, support length, and available documentation.

 The Distributions